BumbleBee0819/Setup-NVIDIA-GPU-within-Docker-Containers/Setup_GPU_with_Docker.md

             <p align="left"><img src="https://github.com/BumbleBee0819/Setup-NVIDIA-GPU-within-Docker-Containers/blob/master/img/interactive.png"  display= block width=70%></p>
         </div>

-   - If the default python is python2, change it to python3.
+   - 2. [Optional] If the default python is python2, change it to python3.
         -  Check the directory of python3
         ```bash
         $ which python3